Csmith954/Vending-Machine/README.md

    - Make change from your balance.
    - Make a purchase, enter the item code (e.g., A1, B2) and press enter.

-4. If you want to access the secret admin menu, enter the admin password when prompted.
+4. If you want to access the secret admin menu, enter 's' on the main menu.

-5. Try trigger the easter egg.
+5. Try trigger the easter egg, hint it might have to do with (k)icking the machine ;).

 ## Features